Bergen County, New Jersey: School districts

 The Rockleigh Borough School District is a non-operating school district.
 Teterboro Borough School District was a non-operating school district; it is now in the Hasbrouck Heights district.

 County-wide school districts include Bergen County Technical Schools and Bergen County Special Services School District.
 South Bergen Jointure Commission also has special education services for the south of the county.

 Bergen has some 45 public high schools and at least 23 private high schools.
 Three of the top ten municipal high schools out of 339 schools in New Jersey were located in Bergen County, according to a 2014 ranking by New Jersey Monthly magazine, including Northern Highlands Regional High School in Allendale (#3), Pascack Hills High School in Montvale (#7), and Glen Rock High School in Glen Rock (#8).
 The magazine's list did not include the Bergen County Academies, which as the county's public magnet high school in Hackensack has continued to be recognized by various rankings as one of the best high schools in the United States.
 In 2014, BCA had an average HSPA score of 294 out of 300 and an average SAT score of 2103 out of 2400.

-There is also a school for Japanese citizen students, New Jersey Japanese School.

-In 1987 there were five juku (Japanese-style cram schools) in the county, with two of them in Fort Lee.
+There is a school for Japanese citizen students, the New Jersey Japanese School, in Oakland, in the northwestern portion of Bergen County.
+In 1987, there were five juku (Japanese-style cram schools) in the county, with two of them in Fort Lee.